jonnahmarie/burger/README.md

 ```

 ### From the deployed application
 No installation is necessary.
-Please access the deplyed app by visiting: [PLACEHOLDER](PLACEHOLDER)
+Please access the deplyed app by visiting: [https://damp-caverns-08709.herokuapp.com/](https://damp-caverns-08709.herokuapp.com/)

 ## Usage
 ![Screenshot of application](public/assets/img/screenshot.png)